-This document uses the reference model in Figure 1, which extends the reference model originally defined in RFC 6707.
-(The difference is that the extended model splits the Request Routing Interface into two distinct parts: the Request Routing Redirection Interface and the Footprint and Capability Interface, as described below.)
+This document uses the reference model in Figure 1, which expands the reference model originally defined in RFC 6707.
+(The difference is that the expanded model splits the Request Routing Interface into its two distinct parts: the Request Routing Redirection interface and the

+Footprint and Capabilities Advertisement interface, as described below.)

-- <==> interfaces inside the scope of CDNI - interfaces outside the scope of CDNI interfaces outside the scope of CDNI
+<==> interfaces inside the scope of CDNI

+interfaces outside the scope of CDNI interfaces outside the scope of CDNI

-Figure 1: CDNI Model and CDNI Interfaces
+Figure 1: CDNI Expanded Model and CDNI Interfaces